-beginner's guide to audio interfaces
+Beginner's guide to audio interfaces

+If you're keen to record your own music at home, one of the essential pieces of gear you'll need is an audio interface.
 Serving as the middle-man between your computer and your instrument or microphone; there's plenty of variety when it comes to audio interfaces, but sometimes it can be difficult to know which one is the best to start with.
+That's why we've put together this handy beginner's guide, to help you find the perfect audio interface to kick off your recording journey.

-what is an audio interface?
+What is an audio interface?

 At its core, an audio interface takes the electrical signal from a microphone and boosts it via a built-in ‘pre-amplifier’ (preamp).
 That electrical signal is then turned into 1s and 0s using what is known as an ‘analogue to digital convertor‘ (A/D), which allows a computer to read the signal.